abilandz/PH8124/Lecture_2/Lecture_2.md

 	1) **-** (single dash) followed by single character(s), or
 	2) **-\-** (two consecutive dashes) followed by more descriptive explanation about what needs to be modified in the default behaviour of command.

 For instance, the frequently used flags **-a** and **-\-all** are synonyms, in a sense that they modify the default behavior of command in exactly the same way.
-The first version is easier to type, but the second one is easier to memorize.
+The first version is easier to type, but the meaning of the second one is easier to memorize.
 Example for **date** command:

 ```bash
 $ date -u